William H. Moore House: Late 20th century

 Joseph P. Famolare purchased the house in 1978 for use as the headquarters for his company Famolare Shoes.
 Famolare had initially intended to demolish the interior to make way for "white walls and sleek-looking insides".
 Famolare discussed the renovation with his tax lawyer, who said he may be eligible for a tax credit if he preserved the interior, leading him to replace his architects.
 The mahogany and stained glass interiors were thus retained, becoming Famolare Shoes' sales offices and showrooms.
 Among the company's customers was Isaac Stern.
 Famolare sold the house to Four East Fifty-fourth Street Associates in 1984, and the house was transferred the next year to the government of Indonesia.
 By 1986, the house was known as the Indonesian Pavilion.
 That year, the government of Indonesia opened a furniture store called Sarinah on the lowest three floors; this was the Indonesian government's first store outside Indonesia.

 The Italian bank Banco di Napoli purchased the building for $12.8 million from the Indonesian government in May 1993.
 The bank renovated the building and added the sixth floor for $7 million.
 The renovation was planned by SCR Design, which had proposed constructing two floors.
 Because the house was a city landmark, the LPC had to determine whether the additional floors were allowed to be developed, even though the proposed exterior design was similar to the original five floors.
 The LPC also had to approve a proposed fire stair in the side yard.
 Christopher Gray of The New York Times said the addition "completely negates any suggestion that the building is any longer a mansion but it is in no way offensive".

 21st century

 After Banco di Napoli was acquired in Sanpaolo IMI Bank in 2000, it placed the building for sale in 2001 for $28.5 million.
 In late 2002, Italian fashion company Kiton bought the house for $25 million.
-The company's chairman Antonio de Matteis said that company officials had admired the house, which was visible from their office at the Aeolian Building across the street, for several years.
-The company planned to use the first floor for men's clothing and the front of the second floor for women's clothing. while the rear of the second floor was to be used for custom-fitted menswear.
+The company's chairman, Antonio de Matteis, said that company officials had admired the house, visible from their office at the Aeolian Building across the street, for several years.
+The company planned to use the first floor for men's clothing and the front of the second floor for women's clothing.
+At the same time, the rear of the second floor was to be used for custom-fitted menswear.
 The upper stories would be used for wholesaling, but Banco di Napoli had installed partition walls there, which Kiton planned to remove.
 As of 2021, the building was still owned by Kiton.